enumatech/ganache-lab/README.md

-Truffle builds on the (as of 2017-12-15) latest stable version of the [web3.js](https://github.com/ethereum/web3.js/) Ethereum RPC client, which lacks some nice feature already present in the upcoming 1.x versions of `web3.js`.
+Truffle builds on the (as of 2017-12-15) latest stable version of the [web3.js](https://github.com/ethereum/web3.js/) Ethereum RPC client, which lacks some nice feature already present its upcoming 1.x versions.

 [ethjs](https://github.com/ethjs/ethjs) however is a leaner alternative to `web3.js`.
 After seeing even a